UCC students face expulsion if they breach Covid-19 guidelines

 The UCC move follows a similar move at the University of Limerick which last week responded to reports of students organising large-scale parties next week.
 Photograph: iStock

-University College Cork students, who breach Covid-19 regulations including guidelines on attending or visiting households on university-owned accommodation, could face expulsion, UCC interim president Prof John O’Halloran has warned.
+University College Cork students, who breach Covid-19 regulations including guidelines on the numbers who can attend house parties and other social gatherings could face expulsion, UCC interim president Prof John O’Halloran has warned.

 In the letter emailed to more than 22,000 students on Saturday evening, Prof O’Halloran pointed out that the Government had requested all Irish universities to introduce enhanced public health protection measures to help curb the spread of Covid-19.